MikeLynagh/Atlantec-AI-Challenge/README.md

 If you see a version, it was installed successfully.

-To start running ollama, run
+To start running ollama, open a new terminal and run:

 `ollama serve`

 ## How to use Ollama

 Ollama is a tool that allows you to run local LLMs.
 To get started, I would recommend downloading a model such as deepseek-r1:1.5b, which is a 1.5 billion parameter model that is a language model.
 It typically takes up about 1.0GB of memory and will run on most local machines.

+Open a new terminal window.

 To download the model, run